 Predators, Titans or Sounds

 People always think Tennessee Titans when they think Nashville, but depending upon the season, there are other sports to be had.
-A Sounds baseball game is great, but as we head into fall, we recommend the Preds.
+A Sounds baseball game is great, or the Preds, if you’re lucky enough to score a ticket.

 Every game includes lots of crowd involvement, and the diehard hockey fans — and we do have those — do all the work of getting the place revved up, so it’s a blast even if you’re not a hockey fan.
 Plus, there’s music, as you would expect from Music City.